amazon-archives/wild-rydes-mobile/README.md

 ```bash
 awsmobile init
 ```
-_Here you can accept defaults for all options, or specify your project name_
+_Here should set __src__ as the project's source directory & accept defaults for all other options, or specify your project name if you would like to_
 <br />

 4. Now, we need to add User SignIn capabilities.
 We can do this with the `awsmobile <featurename> enable` command.
 This will automatically create a new Cognito configuration for us.